 Another of the best seafood restaurants in Sausalito, The Spinnaker offers exceptional seafood, stunning bay views, and accommodating service.
 Their seafood offerings include Mahi Mahi, crab, grilled lobster tail & sole filet, shrimp, scallop, and bay clam pasta.

-I recommend their delicious Salmon Filet.
+I recommend their delicious salmon fillet.
 Braised perfectly with 18-year-old Balsamic vinegar, the salmon is a feast of flavors.
 The bed of Baby spinach also adds a fresh taste to the dish.
 Their seafood sandwiches are a suitable option if you’re running out of time.
-The Crab, Shrimp, Avocado Clubhouse sandwich is a favorite, with a light texture and a balanced flavor combination.
+The crab, shrimp, and avocado club sandwich is a favorite, with a light texture and a balanced flavor combination.